Dementia is caused by different diseases, dementia with Lewy bodies is the third most common disease that causes dementia.

 Some people can have mixed dementia, where they are affected by two different diseases at the same time.
 Someone may be diagnosed as having dementia with Lewy bodies and Alzheimer’s disease, or dementia with Lewy bodies and vascular dementia.
 This means they will be affected by symptoms of both types of dementia.

 DLB, Parkinson’s disease and Parkinson’s disease dementia

-DLB and PDD can affect people in very similar ways.
-If dementia symptoms appear before or at the same time as people start to have movement problems, a diagnosis of DLB is likely to be given.
-If movement problems are present for a year or more before signs of dementia appear, a diagnosis of PDD is likely to be given.
+Dementia with Lewy bodies and Parkinson’s disease dementia can affect people in very similar ways.
+If memory problems and dementia symptoms appear before or at the same time as movement problems and symptoms, then a diagnosis of DLB is likely to be given.
+If Parkinson’s movement problems are experienced for a year or more before memory and thinking symptoms appear, a diagnosis of PDD is likely to be given.

 Dementia with Lewy bodies

 Information in this booklet is for anyone who wants to know more about dementia with Lewy bodies (DLB).
 This includes people living with DLB, their carers, families and friends.

 Alzheimer’s Research UK has a wide range of information about dementia.
 Order booklets or download them from our online form.